Ukrainian students join EU rallies, smart phones in hand

 The protests against the government's decision last week to suspend preparations for signing a trade deal with the EU and renew closer economic ties with Russia instead are much smaller and so far no leader has emerged.

-But those camped out in the main square say more could still turn up and with internet and social media helping them to organize in the absence of a leader.
+But those camped out in the main square say more could still turn up and with internet and social media helping them to organise in the absence of a leader.

 "We've been hearing about the European Union for years now, that's all I can remember them talking about.
 Imagine this is how we saw our future.
 If he doesn't sign it, there will be a storm of protests," said Zagorbenskyy, 18 from Lviv, a town on the border with Poland.